If there’s a huge volume of content to learn for your units, don’t cram it in at the last minute.

 Exam Technique is KEY to passing this paper

-Why we calculate variances and what they mean
+Why we calculate variances and what they mean (Level 4 only)

 If you’re studying the Financial Performance (FSLC) or Budgeting (MABU) units, variance analysis helps a business to understand why they performed better or worse than expected.